WHAT IS EDUCATION LAW?

 On the regulatory side, those with an interest in legislation and administrative law can find numerous practice opportunities.
-Legislation and policy relating to school funding, special education, student achievement, school choice, racial equality, teacher pensions, and other topics present varied opportunities for advocacy.
+Legislation and policy relating to school funding, special education, student achievement, school choice, civil rights, teacher performance, and other topics present varied opportunities for advocacy.

 Transactional practice opportunities are also in abundance.
 Real estate contracts, employment and union negotiations, and other contractual relationships form a core component of any educational system.